 How can I keep my teeth and gums healthy?

-Your teeth can be affected by what you eat, how often you eat, and how long the food stays on your teeth and how long plaque builds up on your teeth.
-To keep your teeth and gums healthy:
+Your teeth can be affected by what you eat and drink, how often you eat and drink, how long the food stays on your teeth and how long plaque builds up on your teeth.
+Plaque is a sticky film that contains bacteria (germs).

-- Brush your teeth at least twice a day with toothpaste that contains fluoride.
+- Brush your teeth at least twice a day with toothpaste that contains fluoride

-- Clean carefully along the gum line.
+- Clean carefully along the gumline where plaque sticks

-- Floss your teeth every day.
+- Floss your teeth daily

 - Eat healthy foods and limit foods that are sweet or stick to your teeth.
 If you eat sweets occasionally, try to eat them at mealtime

-- Do not smoke or drink alcohol during pregnancy.
+- Do not smoke/vape, drink alcohol or use cannabis during pregnancy

 Regular dental cleanings and check-ups are safe at any time during pregnancy.
-Tell your dentist or dental hygienist that you are pregnant.
+Be sure to tell your dentist or dental hygienist that you are pregnant.
 Any pain, swelling or infection in your mouth should be treated right away to keep you and your baby healthy.

 Are x-rays, local anesthetics and medications safe?